AIOS: LLM Agent Operating System: AIOS Kernel

-We design the AIOS-Agent SDK to streamline the development and integration of agents on the AIOS architecture.
+We design the AIOS SDK to streamline the development and integration of agents on the AIOS architecture.
 This SDK not only empowers developers to build agents that interact with the core functions in the AIOS kernel but also abstracts complex system calls, allowing developers to focus on the agent's internal workflows.

-\textbf{Tool Integration. } To support diverse agent functionalities, the AIOS-Agent SDK integrates a wide range of tools sourced from various platforms and supports them natively, covering both online and offline capabilities and supporting multiple input-output modalities.
-This integration allows agents to access resources and tools seamlessly, regardless of their origins or configurations.
+\textbf{Tool Integration. } To support diverse agent functionalities, the AIOS SDK integrates a wide range of tools sourced from various platforms and supports different cases of input-output modalities.
 Detailed information on these integrated tools is provided in Appendix \ref{app:tool_info}.

-\textbf{Interaction Interface with the AIOS Kernel. } To facilitate the utilization of functions provided by AIOS system calls in the AIOS kernel, the SDK defines three main functions that agents can use to invoke system calls and request resources.
-These functions categorize agent queries based on the type of action, streamlining operations and improving resource management.
-As shown in \autoref{fig:sdk}, the SDK defines three main types of agent queries: \textit{chat}, \textit{tool\_use}, and \textit{file\_operation}, each specified by the \textit{action\_type} attribute.
-Through the functions provided by SDK, agents can communicate with the AIOS kernel to access resources by invoking system calls instead of directly manipulating resources.
+\textbf{Interaction Interface with the AIOS Kernel. } To facilitate the utilization of functions provided by AIOS system calls in the AIOS kernel, the SDK defines different API functions that agents can use to invoke system calls and request resources.

-\textbf{Agent Framework Adapter.} To support agents built with various agent creation frameworks, such as Autogen \citep{wu2023autogen}, Open-Interpreter \citep{interpreter2024}, and MetaGPT \citep{hong2023metagpt}, the AIOS-Agent SDK provides adapters for these frameworks.
+\textbf{Agent Framework Adapter.} To support agents built with various agent creation frameworks, such as Autogen \citep{wu2023autogen}, Open-Interpreter \citep{interpreter2024}, and MetaGPT \citep{hong2023metagpt}, the AIOS SDK provides adapters for these frameworks.
 These adapters locate the core functions in the aforementioned frameworks and redirect them to the functions in AIOS.
 This adaptation allows agents from different frameworks to operate within the AIOS environment without modification of the agent code.
 Further details on the core functions and specific adaptations for each agent framework are provided in Appendix \ref{app:agent_frameworks}.